Teufelchen1/TicTacToe/README.md

 # TicTacToe
-A simple text-based TicTacToe in C(for self-study)
+A simple text-based TicTacToe in C.
+Writte for PRP1 at my university.